Camille (1936 film): Box office

 According to MGM records, the film earned $1,154,000 in the U.S. and Canada, and $1,688,000 in other markets, resulting in a profit of $388,000.

 Critical response

 Camille has been well received by critics since its release, and the role of Marguerite is generally regarded as Greta Garbo's finest screen performance.
 Camille is often named as a highlight among 1936 films.
-Rotten Tomatoes reports 91% approval among 11 critics.
+Rotten Tomatoes reports 96% approval among 76 critics with the consensus: "Greta Garbo breathes life into this familiar story and reinvigorates audiences with this new version of Camille while writer Zoe Akins and director George Cukor mine the Dumas classic for all its romantic, Paris-set gold."